Barriers to Evaluation: 4 Proven Models to Evaluate Your Learning and Development Initiatives

 Do you need specific analytics tools to evaluate effectively?

 A common misconception that floats around the L&D community is that you need high-tech analytics tools to evaluate your learning and development initiatives effectively.
-Although they can be the most ‘accurate’ way to evaluate qualitatively, they don’t offer the chance of personal reflection among employees and an entirely individual learning journey.
+Although they can be the most ‘accurate’ way to evaluate qualitatively, they don’t offer the chance for personal reflection among employees and an entirely individual learning journey.

 We say it’s good to have a mix of both for the best results.